-Join Mike Chapple for an in-depth discussion in this video Network monitoring, part of CompTIA Security+ Exam Prep (SY0-401): Network Security.
+Join Mike Chapple for an in-depth discussion in this video Network monitoring, part of CompTIA Security+ (SY0-401) Cert Prep: Network Security.

 - Firewalls and network devices are on the front-lines…of security, and their logs contain…important information for security professionals.…These logs are useful when investigating…security incidents, troubleshooting network issues,…and monitoring for suspicious activity.…Firewall logs are one of the richest…possible sources of information.…When configured properly, firewalls create log entries…for each and every connection attempted on a network,…whether it was allowed or denied.…